Using just three dollar-store ingredients and you can make your own mosquito repellent!

 I saw this post on Facebook and decided it was worth giving a try; Miss Madison is our family’s ‘sweet meat’ and the bugs can’t seem to leave her alone.

-We use spray on mosquito repellents like Deep woods and Off and Avon, but I really don’t like the thought of spraying her skin so often – I mean, even if it is supposed to be safe, the skin does absorb some of it and who knows the long-term side effects.
+We use spray-on mosquito repellents like Deep woods and Off and Avon, but I really don’t like the thought of spraying her skin so often – I mean, even if it is supposed to be safe, the skin does absorb some of it and who knows the long-term side effects.
 On top of that, the kids always have to shower before bed so that the chemicals don’t get into their beds and on their sheets – it’s a true downside of summer.
+If you are over this method of getting rid of the mosquitoes, you always have options like getting in touch with pest control companies such as terminix georgia to keep them away.
+They can be quite annoying to have to deal with every day, so whatever way you choose to do this, hopefully, you get the results you are after.

 Three ingredients from the dollar store (4 if you count buying a cheapo spray bottle), seemed like an inexpensive risk to test out an alternative that would be much safer for my baby.